xixiaofinland/jirun/README.md

 ## 💡 What Problem Does It Solve?

 Tired of the repetitive JIRA sub-task creating dance?
 You know — clicking "new", selecting "Sub-task", give a descriptive name, assigning yourself, adding the "teamX" label, clicking "create"... and 10+ sub tasks in the queue...

-`jirun` eliminates this tedium by generating consistent sub-tasks from templates with pre-filled fields—saving you time and keeping your workflow smooth.
+`jirun` eliminates this tedium by generating sub-tasks with pre-filled fields—saving you time and keeping your workflow smooth.

 ## 🚀 Quick Start
 1. **Initialize Configuration:**